 Once all of your bats are taped up, it’s time to start attaching them to the fireplace and surrounding wall.

-Start at the fireplace opening and work your way up and out diagonally, placing the bats so that it looks like they are flying up and out.
+Start at the fireplace opening and work your way up and out diagonally, placing the bats so it looks like they are flying up and out.

 Let’s face it…within the context of Halloween bats, the houndstooth tiles on our fireplace actually look like bats!
 So, I started placing my bats on the white surround as a continuation from the tile.